 We will ensure we communicate with all parties who have an input to the Winter Service.
 Our WSM will work with our Media and Communications Officer (MCO) to develop our Communication Plan which will be vital for the effective management of Winter Services.
 The WSP will include contact details for relevant stakeholders and communication arrangements, including those for notification of events such as road closures.
-Relevant updates on the daily planned actions will be provided through twitter account @forthroadbridge.
+Relevant updates on the daily planned actions will be provided through twitter account redacted.
+Our daily action plan will be submitted to Traffic Scotland and will be available on their website.